Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our unit was manufactured in June 2024, as seen on the label.

-The Samsung DU7200 is a decent TV overall, but it doesn't stand out in many ways.
+The Samsung DU7200 is a sub-par TV overall, and it doesn't stand out in many ways.
 Since it lacks local dimming, doesn't get very bright at all in HDR, and has a narrow color gamut, it doesn't provide an impactful HDR viewing or gaming experience.
-It's also relatively dim in SDR, so it's not well-suited for use in a bright room.
+It's also dim in SDR, so it's not suitable for use in a bright room.
 It's a pretty basic 60Hz TV, and for less money, you can get better overall picture quality from a TV like the Hisense A7N.
-If you care about modern gaming features, you can even get a fully-featured gaming TV like the Hisense QD7N for around the same cost as the Samsung.
+You can even get a TV with superior image quality and modern gaming features like the Hisense U65QF for around the same cost as this Samsung.

 For more options, take a look at our recommendations for the best budget TVs, the best TVs under $500, and the best TVs for watching sports.